 This is generally for freemium software and apps where you get all the services for free.
 If you pay them, they will stop showing you ads.

-However, some pirated software come with adware as well.
+However, some pirated software comes with adware as well.
 And that’s how the companies making pirated software survive.

 Click Fraud malware secretly opens multiple pages on your browser while you are surfing on the Internet.
 Those pages are owned by the attacker himself.
 Not only these pages are loaded but also the ads are clicked automatically from your browser.